-Barcelona is a well-known destination among travelers who wish to have a good mixture of fun and culture in a modern setting.
+Barcelona is not only one of Spain’s most popular cities, but also a well-known destination for travelers who wish to have a good mix of fun and culture in a modern setting.

 1. Casa Vicens

 Not only this is Gaudí’s first important building (and residence), but it is also considered one of the first Art Nouveau buildings in the world.

 Built between 1883 and 1888, Casa Vicens is an imaginative residential project made for a wealthy family that owned a ceramic factory.

 Gaudí expressed the client’s professional background through the use of ceramic tiles in the “trencadis” façade, which contains a significant variety of ceramic decorations.

 Gaudí designed it as a reflection of Neo-Mudéjar architecture – a popular style that can be seen throughout Gaudí’s architecture, blending oriental and neoclassical design elements.